IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 **Thank you so much to the wonderful volunteers for making decorations and putting them up**: Jenessa Eelkema, Jessie Guzik, Ali Mackey, Heidi Williamson, Molly Johnson, Teresa Syms, Meg Mourning, Tammy Guffey, and Kristen Lamb. **Thank you to the students who made beautiful decorations for their school:** Piper M., Maya H., Avery H., Alexander, Penny, Sloane W., Etienne, Taxson, Liberty G., Isabell G., Kate M., Bell M., Arlen M. and many other anonymous ones!

-{{< fig src="hotdogs.jpg" align="center" class="max-w-xs" >}}

 The first week of March is Parent/Teacher Conference Week.
-We are excited to bring meals from Dockside Dogs to the staff as they prepare for their evening conferences on March 4th!
-Dockside Dogs has a wonderful selection of gourmet hog dogs, veggie dogs, gluten-free buns, and delicious toppings!
+We are excited to bring meals from [Dockside Dogs](https://www.facebook.com/docksidedogsanacortes/) to the staff as they prepare for their evening conferences on March 4th!
+[Dockside Dogs](https://www.facebook.com/docksidedogsanacortes/) has a wonderful selection of gourmet hog dogs, veggie dogs, gluten-free buns, and delicious toppings!
 We are so happy to support this community-minded business!

 We have recently surveyed the school staff for ideas about treating members to something special.
 We now have a listing of favorite coffee orders, cold beverages, local restaurants, office supplies, snacks, etc. If you would like any ideas on ways to treat individual ISV staff to something fun, email [hospitality@islandviewpta.org](mailto:hospitality@islandviewpta.org).